-In 2019 my partner, Matt, and I decided we wanted to buy our first house together.
-We met in 2016 and have been together ever since.
-Before 2019 there was never the right opportunity to buy a house; I’d been a Uni student and lived away for my first job.
-Finally we were living and working in the same place so we went for it!
-Neither of us had any experience with buying a house before which made the process feel even more daunting.
+In 2019 my now husband, Matt, and I decided it was the right time to buy our first house together.
+Before 2019 there was never the right opportunity; I’d been a Uni student and moved away for my first job, whilst Matt was studying for his accounting qualifications.
+Finally, we were living and working in the same place, so we went for it!
+Neither of us had any experience with buying a house, which made the process feel even more daunting.
 I don’t think we ever realised we were about to embark on an almost year long journey!
 But we finally made it and we couldn’t be happier with our little home.

 1. Know What You Can Afford